math-comp/math-comp/CONTRIBUTING.md

 #### Deprecations

-Definitions and lemmas should never be removed or renamed without warning users: they should be deprecated first, by at least one release.
+Definitions and lemmas should never be removed or renamed without warning users: they should be deprecated first, during at least one release.
 We use the pragma `deprecated` to implement deprecation of definitions and lemmas;
 see the many examples in the source code.
 We try to keep deprecation warnings for at least two years unless impossible